meditationstuff/protocol_1/index.md

 * [thread] https://twitter.com/Meaningness/status/1543987524409835520 [Last accessed: 2022-07-04]
 * https://www.lotsawahouse.org/tibetan-masters/mipham/lamp-to-dispel-darkness [Last accessed: 2022-07-04] ht [n]
 * spirituality scratchpad (public) https://docs.google.com/document/d/1qYOoW99Pqqbv4Gx4tkQhocmrrJidbl_cG7WG9V2DZck/ [Last accessed: 2022-07-16] [t]
+* I feel like some of the below are particularly misleading or edge cases in inclusion in various ways (surely ditto for lots of the above, too) but including for completeness):
+* Chogyam, Ngakpa, and Khandro Dechen.
+Roaring silence: Discovering the mind of Dzogchen.
+Shambhala Publications, 2002.
+* The Direct Means to Eternal Bliss; 7th edition (June 19, 2015) by Michael Langford
+* Gendlin, Eugene T. Focusing-oriented psychotherapy: A manual of the experiential method.
+Guilford Press, 1998.
+* Loevinger, Jane.
+"Ego Development Jossey-Bass."
+Inc, San Francisco, CA (1976).
+* Loevinger, Jane.
+Technical foundations for measuring ego development: The Washington University sentence completion test.
+Psychology Press, 1998.
+* Cook-Greuter, Susanne Regina.
+Postautonomous ego development: A study of its nature and measurement.
+Harvard University, 1999.
+* Measuring Ego Development, Volume 1: Construction and Use of a Sentence Completion Test (The Jossey-Bass Behavioral Science Series) 1st Edition by Jane Loevinger, Ruth Wessler 1970
+* Measuring Ego Development Vol. Two Scoring Manual for Women and Girls Hardcover – January 1, 1970 by Carolyn Loevinger, Jane; Wessler, Ruth; Redmore
+* Stinchcombe, Arthur L. When formality works: Authority and abstraction in law and organizations.
+University of Chicago Press, 2001.
+* Gendlin, Eugene T. "Introduction to thinking at the edge."
+The Folio 19.1 (2004): 1-8.
+* Lamrimpa, Gen. How to Practice Shamatha Meditation: The Cultivation of Meditative Quiescence.
+Shambhala Publications, 2011.
+* Lamrimpa, Gen. How to Realize Emptiness.
+Shambhala Publications, 2010.
+* Felt Sense: Writing with the Body - Sondra Perl [Heinemann (March 8, 2004)]
+* Rinpoche, Drubwang Tsoknyi.
+Carefree dignity: Discourses on training in the nature of mind.
+Rangjung Yeshe Publications, 1998.
+* Rinpoche, Drubwang Tsoknyi.
+Fearless simplicity: The Dzogchen way of living freely in a complex world.
+Rangjung Yeshe Publications, 2003.
+* Fritz, Robert.
+Your life as art.
+Newfane Press, 2003.
+* [end of "I feel like some of the below are particularly misleading..."]

 [<a href="#193h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]